mdda/relationships-from-entity-stream/README.md

 The aim of this repo is to make the results of the NIPS ViGIL Workshop paper fully reproducible in a turn-key fashion.
-The code in the repo on the submission date produced the RN, RFS and RFSH results cleanly - and I'm still trying to find the run that produced the (not particularly relevant) CNN scores.
-Plus also tidy up the code and instructions before the Workshop itself.
+The code in the repo on the submission date produced the RN, RFS and RFSH results cleanly - though I'm still trying to find the run that produced the (not particularly relevant) CNN scores.

-## Code Credits

-The basic implementation here was derived from [kimhc6028/relational-networks](/kimhc6028/relational-networks), which credits [@gngdb](https://github.com/gngdb) for speeding up the model by 10 times.

-The implementation of the "Relationship from Entity Stream" is the bulk of the new code here, and the Sort-of-CLEVR generator has also been cleaned up (and extended, though that code wasn't used in the results submitted).

 ## Sort-of-CLEVR